openwrtdiy/mini-mwan/requirements/functional-requirements.md

 ### FR-2.4 Route Cleanup
 **ID**: FR-2.4
 **Priority**: Medium
-**Description**: The system SHALL manage the routing table to prevent conflicts.
+**Description**: The system SHALL manage the routing table to prevent conflicts and clean up duplicate routes.

 **Acceptance Criteria**:
+- When setting a route, duplicate default routes for the same device SHALL be cleaned up
+- Cleanup MUST happen AFTER the new route is set (to prevent routing downtime)
+- System SHALL query existing routes using `ip route show default dev <device>`
+- System SHALL preserve the lowest-metric route (our route) and delete all others
 - In multiuplink mode, all existing default routes (except metric 900) SHALL be removed before setting multipath route
 - Degraded non-P2P interfaces SHALL NOT have routes configured
 - Route changes SHALL use `replace` operation to handle both creation and update
+- Duplicate routes created by external tools SHALL be removed automatically

 ### FR-2.5 Metric Management
 **ID**: FR-2.5